PayGreen/api-green-node/documentation/docs/carbon-statistics-api-requests.md

 ```
     return sdk.carbonStatistics
-        .getAPeriod(start, end)
+        .getAPeriod(start, end?)
         .then((res) => {
             console.log(res)
-        }})
-    };
+        });
 ```
 ## API Response
-The object inside response contains the number of carbon estimates, the total Carbon in kilograms, the total of purchases in euros cents and the period requested.
+The object inside response contains the count of carbon estimates, the total carbon in kilograms, the total of purchases in euros cents and the period requested.
 ```
 {
     success: true,